 LL.M.
 Specialization in Law and Philosophy

-* To apply this course toward the specialization, a student must write a philosophically informed, theoretical paper with the instructor’s approval.
+* To apply courses marked with an asterisk toward the specialization, a student must write a philosophically informed, theoretical paper with the instructor’s approval.

 Curriculum